Agile-IoT/node-red-contrib-agile-deployer/README.md

 * It has a single link-in node as input to the tab.
 * It has zero or one link-out node as output of the tab.

-The exported workflow is modified compared to the workflow to exportº:
+The exported workflow is modified compared to the workflow to export:

 * The link-in node is replaced by a http_in node, with the link-in node ID as path